-Oranjezicht, Tamboerskloof and Higgovale – Where to stay in Cape Town for great views
+Oranjezicht, Tamboerskloof and Higgovale – For great views of the city

 If you are looking for a room with endless views going from the harbor to Lion’s Head and Table Mountain, Oranjezicht, Tamboerskloof and Higgovale are some of the best places to stay in Cape Town.
 This neighborhoods are mostly affluent, so expect the prices of accommodation to be a bit higher than in the rest of the City Bowl.

 These areas are walking distance from Kloof Street and Gardens.

-V&A Waterfront – one of the best areas where to stay in Cape Town
+V&A Waterfront – one of the best areas to stay in Cape Town

 The V&A Waterfront (AKA the Victoria and Albert Waterfront) is a great part of town, packed with great restaurants and bars, a food hall with all sorts of options, a crafts market for endless shopping opportunities, and – in case you want to shop more – a massive shopping mall.

 It is a working harbor, and it’s where tours to Robben Island, the prison were Nelson Mandela was held, depart from.
 It’s also were the hop-on hop-off buses go by.
 Make sure to ride the Ferris Wheel for great views of Table Mountain!